-Transfer of Credit: Candidates may request up to 12 credits towards the Ed.D. degree, if post-Master's or professional credit is compatible with program standards.
+Candidates may request up to 12 credits towards the Ed.D. degree, if post-Master's or professional credit is compatible with program standards.
 This transfer is not automatic and must be approved by the program coordinator following a review of candidates' official transcripts or other appropriate documentation of prior academic work.
 All other degree requirements remain in effect.
-For more information about transfer of credit, contact Dr. Barbara Mallory, program coordinator.
+For more information about transfer of credit, contact Dr. Dustin Johnson.